 The B.S. in chemical engineering provides the student with a fundamental knowledge of chemical engineering science and prepares graduates for a variety of careers in industry and government, or for advanced study in engineering, business, or professional school.
-The Department's educational objectives are fully consistent with those of the School of Engineering, and in particular with the first two mission statements of the School.

 Minimum Total Credit Hours: 128

-- Ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics
+- An ability to identify, formulate, and solve complex engineering problems by applying principles of engineering, science, and mathematics

-- Ability to communicate effectively with a range of audiences
+- An ability to communicate effectively with a range of audiences

-- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in a global, economic, environmental, and societal context
+- An ability to recognize ethical and professional responsibilities in engineering situations and make informed judgements, which must consider the impact of engineering solutions in global, economic, environmental, and societal contexts

 General Education Requirements